 Born from her love of chamber music, Livia is part of the piano trio Latitude 41, which was formed in 2009 with pianist Bernadene Blaha and cellist Luigi Piovano.
 Their debut CD of Schubert’s monumental Trio in E flat major, and Schubert’s “Notturno”, was released in 2011 on the label Eloquentia to rave reviews.
 Their recording of the piano trios by Camille Saint-Saëns is due to be released this season.
 Among other places, they have performed in Vancouver, New York, Los Angeles, Boston, and San Francisco.
 Highlights from this season will see them perform in Port Townsend, Washington, and Rome, Italy.
-They will record another CD on the label Eloquentia of the piano trios by Camille Saint-Saëns.
+This past May, they trio had the honor of performing in Carnegie’s Zankel Hall in its Annual Notable Occasion concert.